MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ## **9. Other**

-### 9.1 From the Nordic Wallet Launch callbacks will be sent from new DNS address

-Please make sure that these DNS addresses are allowed through your firewall https://developer.vippsmobilepay.com/docs/developer-resources/servers/#vipps-request-servers
-Above DNS addresses will also be used to call token retrieval endpoint for merchants who are using OAuth2 authentication.

-### 9.2 Callback changes for recurring and one-off payments
+### 9.1 Callback changes for recurring and one-off payments

 We will stop sending our old callbacks for one-off payment expiration and rejection by users from Nordic Wallet Launch.